VisualService/dotnet-zoom-meeting-SDK/README.md

 * The maintainers of this repository will strive to always keep the meeting SDK version above the minimum supported version from Zoom, available here https://developers.zoom.us/docs/meeting-sdk/minimum-version/

-# Xamarin.Forms
+# Xamarin.Forms (Legacy, unsupported)

 This library started life as a Xamarin Forms binding.
-Legacy support is maintained up to the following versions of the zoom meeting sdk.
+Versions are available up to the following versions of the zoom meeting sdk.
-If anyone needs Xamarin support for greater versions, PRs will still be accepted up to the end of life date of XF.
+PRs are no longer accepted since Microsoft no longer support Xamarin Forms as of May 2024.

 * Android: Meeting SDK Version: 5.15.10.1778 [![AndroidXFNugetShield]][AndroidXFNugetLink]